Palermo

 Villages and cities to visit near Palermo

-The area around the city of Palermo holds beautiful villages that are worth visiting after having discovered the city far and wide.
+The area around the city of Palermo is adorned with charming villages that are worth visiting after having discovered the city far and wide.

 Among the beauties of the province of Palermo that we advise you not to miss are: